viblo/pymunk/README.rst

 Pymunk is an easy-to-use pythonic 2D physics library that can be used whenever you need 2D rigid body physics from Python.
 Perfect when you need 2D physics in your game, demo or simulation!
-It is built on top of the very capable 2D physics library `Chipmunk2D <http://chipmunk-physics.net>`_.
+It is built on top of Munk2D, a fork of the very capable 2D physics library `Chipmunk2D <http://chipmunk-physics.net>`_.

 The first version was released in 2007 and Pymunk is still actively developed and maintained today, more than 15 years of active development!